-Attention Parents/Guardians: Students that take Driver Education at a private facility can still take the course here at PNHS.
-We cover motorcycle safety, train safety, distracted driving simulation and all the SAFETY/FIRST AID certification.
+Attention Parents/Guardians: Students that take Driver's Education at a private facility can still take the classroom portion at PNHS.
+We cover motorcycle safety, train safety, distracted driving simulation and First Aid/CPR/AED Red Cross certification.
 The students will NOT be charged the $300 BTW fee, that is only for the behind the wheel instruction.

 Questions, please email Lynette Bayer at firstname.lastname@example.org

 Department Chair- Lynette Bayer

 Tina Sunderland- BTW instructor